 Member Jurisdiction/ Location Address Coordinates Description of Designated Landfills (Current SCFM, Year Closed, Methane/Oxygen/Carbon Dioxide/Hydrogen Sulfide Content, Small, Rural, Active, etc.) Baltimore City There are no existing landfill gas collection equipment systems at the closed landfills listed below and no substantial, recent, or shareable landfill gas data (SCFM or gas content breakdowns) for them.
 Eastern Sanitation Yard 6101 Bowley's Lane Baltimore, MD 21206 39.314732, -76.545949 Former, closed municipal waste landfill.
 It closed in 1983.
 Quarantine Road Landfill 6100 Quarantine Road Baltimore, MD 21226 39.208131, -76.558535 Active Landfill.
 The City is currently using a third party to operate a LFGTE plant here but is interested in evaluating other options per the responses provided under this REOI.
 Pennington Avenue Landfill 1501 Aspen Street Baltimore, MD 21226 39.21917264 347915, - 76.58968646 071452 Pennington Avenue Landfill is a superfund site located at Pennington Avenue and Aspen Street.
-Additional Maryland Department of the Environment information included here .
+Additional Maryland Department of the Environment information included hee. .
 It closed in 1981.
 It had a gas collection system until the mid-1990s until methane content was not high enough to continue the operation.
-Monument Street Landfill 3400 Monument Street Baltimore, MD 21205 39.29968493 2883835, - 76.56983790 304106 accepted municipal waste.
+Monument Street Landfill 3400 Monument Street Baltimore, MD 21205 39.29968493 2883835, - 76.56983790 304106 Monument Street Landfill is a superfund site located at Monument Street and Edison Highway, that accepted municipal waste.
 It closed in 1980.
 Western Sanitation Yard 701 Reedbird Avenue Baltimore, MD 21225 39.246963, - 76.617432 Former, closed municipal waste incinerator #3 and industrial landfill.
 It closed in 1977.
-Baltimore County Texas Landfill/Central Acceptance Facility 201 West Warren Road Cockeysville, MD 21030 39.4720-36, -76.646356 This is a closed landfill and was closed more than 60 years ago.
+Baltimore County Texas Landfill/Central Acceptance Facility 201 West Warren Road Cockeysville, MD 21030 39.4720-36, -76.646356 This is a closed landfill and operated from July 1966-July 1976.
 The County monitors "perimeter probes" here, which is just a section of 5 compliance probes along the entrance road that historically gets high concentrations of methane.
 Please see the County's most recent 2023 Perimeter Probe LFG Monitoring Report.
 Please note this is just an internal document that the County uses to track the CH4 concentrations.
+The County is exploring transforming the flat/sloped grass areas of this site into pollinator gardens/wildlife habitats.
+However, if that project proves infeasible, the County would be interested in exploring solar installations in those areas instead.
+Additionally, the County is interested in exploring solar on the roof of the Materials Recovery Facility ("MRF") located here, if applicable.
+It is noted that the MRF may need building modifications first, before solar panels are able to be applied to its roof.